ivoa/vo-dml/tools/JavaCodeGeneration.md

 an overloaded `addContent()` method, which will add the content to the overall instance and find any references.

-Once all the content has been added, then there is a `makeRefIDsUnique()` method which will go through the whole model and automatically assign IDs for any references that do not already have them.
+Once all the content has been added, then there is a `processReferences()` method which will go through the whole model and automatically assign IDs for any references that do not already have them.